 If the file does not qualify based on the income from your T1 General forms, we move to a stated income solution.
 In this situation, the lender and insurer will allow you to state an income that is different than what you claim when you file your taxes.
 However, the process may not always make sense.
 For example, a home care worker with an annual net income of $30,000 may not be able to state $50,000 but a furniture maker who nets $30,000 on their T1 General may be able to state $50,000.

 Factors to consider in stating income include:

 - How much gross income was on your T1 General?

 - Is there a cash component to your business?

 - What kind and how much in expenses do you write off in a year?

 The stated income product, like most mortgage lending products today, has many nuances that can be complicated to navigate on your own.
-Working with a mortgage professional long before you require this product is highly important to ensure that you will qualify when you put in the offer to purchase your new home.
+Working with a mortgage specialist long before you require this product is highly important to ensure that you will qualify when you renew or refinance your existing mortgage or put in the offer to purchase your new home.

 This article is written from the perspective of a mortgage professional and the rules that we must follow when qualifying self-employed/business for self individuals.

 Auxilium Mortgage Corporation is based in Victoria, BC and works with clients locally and across Canada.
 The Auxilium team has over 100 years of combined financial experience and access to dozens of lenders to help you meet your goals.